Skip to main content

 Hair loss patterns, prostate symptoms, and acne severity often track to DHT pathway variants more than to "low testosterone."
 Which SRD5A2/AR pattern you carry decides whether DHT is a driver worth addressing — and whether the right intervention is dietary, topical, oral pharmacological, or simply awareness.

 Dihydrotestosterone (DHT) Levels is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormone health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormones spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →